moneybutton/yours-channels/docs/yours-lightning.md

-- **Why can’t Bob share his commitment transaction with Carol?** Because if he did, Carol would be able to immediately spend the HTLC output by knowing Dave’s HTLC secret, and as soon as Bob shares his revocation secret Carol could also spend the RHTLC output.
+- **Why can’t Bob share his commitment transaction with Carol?** Because if he did, Carol would be able to immediately spend the HTLC output by knowing Dave’s HTLC secret, and as soon as Bob shares his revocation secret Carol could also spend the RevHTLC output.

-- **Why can’t Carol share her commitment transaction with Bob?** Because if she did, Bob would be able to immediately spend the HTLC output by knowing Alice’s HTLC secret, and as soon as Carol shares her revocation secret Bob could also spend the RHTLC output.
+- **Why can’t Carol share her commitment transaction with Bob?** Because if she did, Bob would be able to immediately spend the HTLC output by knowing Alice’s HTLC secret, and as soon as Carol shares her revocation secret Bob could also spend the RevHTLC output.

 - **Why are there two commitment transactions?** Imagine we were to be using a commitment transaction like in the picture below.
 After a payment is made,